Connector/Node.js 2.1.0 Release Notes

 acquire

-This event emits a connection is acquired from pool.
+This event indicates that a connection has been acquired from pool.

 connection